RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - You will only use align-items for flex boxes.
 Text-center may be preferred depending on the element.

+- If you want icons or buttons to sit next to each other, put them in a flex container. **Don't forget about flex containers!**

 - _Global code snippets have been added to laptop vscode, so link: will provide useful code snippets.
 Check the slack page to put it on the desktop!_